 What are the most popular PHP frameworks?

-PHP can boast a lot of having a number of popular and widely-used frameworks such as Laravel, Symphony, Yii, which is highly popular in former CIS regions but is oblivious to other countries.
-We are going to highlight some points about the two most popular PHP frameworks: Laravel and Symphony.
+PHP can boast a lot of having a number of popular and widely-used frameworks such as Laravel, Symfony, Yii, which is highly popular in former CIS regions but is oblivious to other countries.
+We are going to highlight some points about the two most popular PHP frameworks: Laravel and Symfony.
 Let’s have a closer look at them.

 The framework does not have such a wide variety of documentation as Laravel does, but still, you can find whatever you need on the topic which is relevant to you.